3rd Mechanized Corps (1940 formation): Formation and prewar service

 On 20 June, two days before the beginning of Operation Barbarossa, the German invasion of the Soviet Union, the corps had a total of 669 tanks and 224 BA-10 and BA-20 armored cars.
 However, the majority of its tanks were obsolete, including 431 BT-7 and 41 T-26 light tanks and 57 T-28 medium tanks.
 The 2nd Tank Division had all 32 KV-1 and nineteen KV-2 tanks in the corps while the 5th Tank Division had all of its 50 T-34 tanks.
 The 84th Motorized Division was solely equipped with BT-7s.
 Before war broke out, the 2nd Tank Division was at Ukmergė, the 5th Tank Division at Alytus with its motor rifle regiment at Prienai, and the 84th Motorized Division at Vilnius.
+On 22 June 1941, the 3rd Mechanized Corps had 31,975 men & 651 tanks, of which 110 were new T-34 and KV-1 types.

 In response to signs of the impending invasion, all units of the corps were alerted on 18 June and left their permanent bases.
 The corps was deployed as follows: the 2nd Tank Division in the region of Gaižiūnai and Rukla, the 5th Tank Division several kilometers south of Alytus, and the 84th Motorized Division in the forests near Kaišiadorys.
 The 84th took extra steps for readiness, issuing an order prohibiting fires at night.
 The corps headquarters also moved forward to Kaunas.
 District commander Fyodor Kuznetsov warned Kurkin of an impending German attack on 21 June, raising the corps to full combat readiness and ordering units out of camp into forests under the guise of exercises.
 However, Kuznetsov did not allow the corps to be concentrated, fearing that it could be destroyed by German attack while on the march.
 The corps headquarters under Kurkin and the 1st Motorcycle Regiment moved to Kėdainiai north of Kaunas.
 The corps lost the 5th Tank Division to the direct control of the 11th Army.